AuthEceSoftEng/jira-topic-extractor/README.md

 ## Visualize Topics

 After the topic extraction, by running `python visualize_topics.py`, a  visualization of the topics extracted and the issues assigned to them can be produced for a selected project.
-The model of the selected project must be set in the `properties.py` file.
+The selected project must be set in the `properties.py` file.

 Citation information
 --------------------